 I have written a post dedicated to how to market yourself as a freelance trainer that you might find really useful.

-If you are being hired or paid as a trainer for a company that already have people they need you to train, the need to market your training will not be necessary and you can skip this point.
+If you are being hired or paid as a trainer for a company that already has people they need you to train, the need to market your training will not be necessary and you can skip this point.

 4. Getting Yourself Prepared for the Training Session